piotrekkr/salesforce-archivist/README.md

 > [!IMPORTANT]
 > By default, all commands in production image are run by user with `UID=1000` and `GID=1000`.
-> Be sure to set proper permissions to mounted volumes before running archivist, otherwise it may not have
+> Be sure to set proper permissions to the mounted volumes before running archivist, otherwise it may not have
 > permissions to configuration (`/archivist/config.yaml`) or data directory (`/archivist/data/`) inside container.

 You can use pre-made docker production image like this: